reportei/connect-docs/sections/customers.md

 **Important notes on Api Token**: When a customer is created, an api_token (`x-customer-token`) is only provided at this moment and must be stored by the consumer.
 This token is necessary for all subsequent customer-related requests and will not be retrievable again.
 Be sure to store this token securely, as it will not be provided in any other requests.

+**Trial Period**: When a customer is created, a trial period of 7 days is automatically applied (`trial_ends_at`), after the trial ends the requests to [Customer Integrations](./customers-integrations.md) and [Metrics](./metrics.md) endpoints will return a `401 Unauthorized`, to continue using the API for this customer, you will need mark them as a paying customer, see [Update a customer payment status](#update-a-customer-payment-status).

 ###### Example JSON Request

 ``` json